ekedonald/Shell-Scripting/README.md

 ![test 2](./images/2.%20:test2.png)

 ## 3. Command Substitution
  Command substitution allows you to capture the output of a command and use it as a value within your script.
-You can use the backtick or the $()syntax for command substitition.
+You can use the backtick or the $()syntax for command substitution.

 ### Using backtick for command substitution